coinmetrics/demo/README.md

 # demo
-Small scripts and other artifacts
+Small scripts and other artifacts..